Bootstrapped by AI

 Posted on (read in 2 minutes)

 For a long time now, I’ve been looking for a new content management system for my website.
 Over the years, I’ve tried all sorts of solutions and never found one that I found to be a satisfying solution.
 Finally, I think I may have found something I don’t absolutely hate.
-In the beginning, there was Geocities.
-Back in those days, GeoCities websites were broken down into “cities” and addresses.
-For example, a URL may have looked something like http://www.

 Read more